minvws/nl-kat-coordination/docs/source/developer_documentation/first_development.md

 ### main.py
 This is the file where the boefje's meowgic happens.
 This file has to contain a run method that accepts a dictionary and returns a *list\[tuple\[set, bytes | str]]*.
-This function will run whenever a new OOI gets created with one of the types mentioned in *consumes* inside the *boefje.json*.
-TODO: ASK HOW TO GET THE OOI
+This function will run whenever a new OOI gets created with one of the types mentioned in *consumes* inside the *boefje.json*. :

 Here is the example we will be using.
 ```